 Your doctor has requested a computed tomography scan (CT or CAT) of your abdomen and pelvis.
 CT scans use X-ray technology and advanced computer analysis to create detailed pictures of your body.
-A CT acan of the abdomen and pelvis can help diagnose problems in the bladder, uterus, prostate or bowels.
+A CT acan of the abdomen and pelvis can help diagnose problems in the bladder, uterus, prostate, liver or bowels.
 Cedars-Sinai's S. Mark Taper Foundation Imaging Center has a team of specialists who focus on taking and interpreting CT scans.
-Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, Chief, Body CT.
+Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, chief, Body CT.

 Before Arriving for Your Exam